getgrav/grav-learn/pages/06.advanced/12.contact-form/docs.md

         - display: thankyou
 ```

+>>>>>> Make sure you configured the "Email from" and "Email to" email addresses in the Email plugin with your email address

 Make sure you add your own `recatpcha_site_key` reCAPTCHA parameter ([see the reCAPTCHA docs](https://developers.google.com/recaptcha/docs/start)).

 Now create a subpage under the `thankyou/` subfolder, and name it `formdata.md`.
 Users submitting the form will be redirected on that page.